bcmpinc/StardewHack/TreeSpread/README.md

 # Tree Spread

 ## Description
-Prevents trees from dropping their seeds and spreading on your farm.
+Prevents trees from automatically dropping their seeds and spreading on your farm.
 To compensate, trees will have a higher chance of having a seed.
-Furthermore trees on your farm will retain their seed during the night (only if `OnlyPreventTapped` is set to false).
+Furthermore trees on your farm will retain their seed during the night.

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*